maRce10/dynaSpec/README.md

 </center>

-A spectrogram of a canyon wren with black background ('colbg' argument):
+A spectrogram with black background ('colbg' argument):

 ``` r